MustardPenguin/vet-appointment-system/README.md

 docker-compose -f init-kafka.yml up
 ```

-And start bash script for Debezium connectors
+And start bash script for Debezium connectors, this may take a couple of minutes for connectors to start working.
 ```bash
 ./init-connectors.sh
 ```